 Collaborative divorce puts the fate of each spouse in their own hands.
 Litigation often has unpredictable outcomes that are out of your hands by the end.
 If the judge hands down a ruling that you find unfair, you will still have to abide by it - that is the nature of court decisions.
 In contrast, collaborative agreements are entirely under the control of the spouses.
 You can determine your family's future down to the last letter.

 Emotionally, collaborative divorce offers much more support and far less stress.
 Because the spouses are working together, the hostility and tension of a trial is limited (or even eliminated).
 Couples give up far less of their time and mental real estate to the stress of litigation.

 Financially, because the collaborative process involves less time and less people, it is far more cost-effective than a trial.
 As one of the premier family law firms in San Diego, we are always looking for ways to achieve the best results for the lowest burden.
 Collaborative divorce is one of the ways we achieve that.

-Contact us for a free legal consultation!
+Contact us for a reduced rate legal consultation!
 If you are interested in how collaborative divorce could be used in your situation, call our San Diego collaborative divorce lawyers today to understand your case better and equip yourself with legal counsel.